 ABF Freight contributes to multiemployer pension and health and welfare plans, which have been established pursuant to the Labor Management Relations Act of 1947 (the "Taft-Hartley Act"), to provide benefits for its contractual employees.

 Amendments to the Employee Retirement Income Security Act of 1974 ("ERISA"), pursuant to the Multiemployer Pension Plan Amendments Act of 1980 (the "MPPA Act"), substantially expanded the potential liabilities of employers who participate in multiemployer pension plans.
-Under ERISA, as amended by the MPPA Act, an employer who contributes to a multiemployer pension plan and the members of such employer's controlled group are jointly and severally liable for their share of the plan's unfunded vested benefits in the event the employer ceases to have an obligation to contribute to the plan or substantially reduces its contributions to the plan (i.e., in the event of a complete or partial withdrawal from the multiemployer plans).
+Under ERISA, as amended by the MPPA Act, an employer who contributes to a multiemployer pension plan and the members of such employer's controlled group are jointly and severally liable for their share of the plan's unfunded vested benefits in the event the employer ceases to have an obligation to contribute to the plan or substantially reduces its contributions to the plan (i.e., in the event of a complete or partial withdrawal from the multiemployer pension plans).
 ABF Freight's funding obligations to the multiemployer pension plans to which it contributes are intended to satisfy the requirements imposed by the Pension Protection Act of 2006 (the "PPA"), which was permanently extended by the Multiemployer Pension Reform Act of 2014 (the "Reform Act") included in the Consolidated and Further Continuing Appropriations Act of 2015.
 Through the term of its current collective bargaining agreement, ABF Freight's multiemployer pension plan contribution obligations generally will be satisfied by making the specified contributions when due.
 However, we cannot determine with any certainty the contributions that will be required under future collective bargaining agreements for ABF Freight's contractual employees.
-See Note J to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for more specific disclosures regarding the multiemployer pension plans to which ABF Freight contributes, and see the discussion of recent legislation impacting funding for multiemployer pension plans within "Asset-Based Operations" in the "Results of Operations" section of Item 7 (Management's Discussion and Analysis of Financial Condition and Results of Operations) of this Annual Report on Form 10-K.
+See Note K to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for more specific disclosures regarding the multiemployer pension plans to which ABF Freight contributes, and discussion of legislation impacting funding for multiemployer pension plans.

 ABF Freight operates in a highly competitive industry comprised primarily of nonunion motor carriers.
 Nonunion competitors have a lower fringe benefit cost structure and less stringent labor work rules, and certain carriers also have lower wage rates for their freight-handling and driving personnel.
-Wage and benefit concessions granted to certain union competitors also allow for a lower cost structure.
-ABF Freight has continued to address with the IBT the effect of the wage and benefit cost structure on its operating results.
-Lower cost increases throughout the 2018 ABF NMFA contract period and increased flexibility in labor work rules are essential factors in bringing ABF Freight's labor cost structure closer in line with that of its competitors; however, ABF Freight continues to pay some of the highest benefit contribution rates in the industry.
-These rates include ABF Freight's multiemployer plan contributions, a portion of which are used to fund benefits for individuals who were never employed by ABF Freight.
+ABF Freight has continued to address the effect of the wage and benefit cost structure on its operating results with the IBT.
+Under the 2023 ABF NMFA, ABF Freight continues to pay some of the highest benefit contribution rates in the industry and through this contract, ABF Freight is allowed to implement location-specific wage increases in areas where hiring has been challenging.
+Due to the joint and several liability of multiemployer plans, a portion of ABF Freight's multiemployer plan contributions are used to fund benefits for individuals whom ABF Freight never employed.